flowsforapex/flowsforapex.github.io/README.md

 - copy the development links
 - past the development links and rename the navbar "latest"

-The version should be publish under it's own url, take a look at the /documentation/ page to see if it's bublish.
+The version should be published under it's own url, take a look at the /documentation/ page to see if it's published.
 If you click on the latest link, you should be redirect to the new latest version of the documentation.

 ## How to create a new documentation page